WDI-SEA/notes/02-js-jquery/js-async/readme.md

 ##What is Async?

 Async is a JavaScript module available for Node.js and the browser.
 It provides a set of utilities for working with functions asynchronously.
-We'll be focusing our attention to Async's control flow functions, mainly `series`, `parallel`, and `waterfall`.
+We'll be focusing our attention to Async's control flow functions, mainly `series`, `parallel`, `concat`, and `waterfall`.

 ##Why Use Async?